cruidin/bird-lovers/README.md

 Trouble

 I ran into a lot of trouble during this project.
 Troubles of all sorts.
 After I had chosen my subject I spent too much time trying to figure out how to plan.
 Realising that I was taking a bit too long to finalise my plan I had to start coding even without a clear plan.
 Because of that, my code was messy and all over the place.
-I also realised that there was a lot of things that I still didn’t understand how they worked.
+So it took me a long time to make sense of it and tidy it up/ I also realised that there was a lot of things that I still didn’t understand how they worked.
 Eventually, things did settle a bit and I was able to focus on what was essential.
+Things I found particularly difficult:
+- Media queries - I just couldn't get the hang of it but with the help of my mentor, Seun, I was able to really get it eventually.
+- Aligning divs, content etc - I took a long time to learn how to align things properly but with the help of a game to learn how to use flexbox I was able to understand it well. http://flexboxfroggy.com/
+- Form - I tried to do this from scratch but styling it the way I wanted proved to be very challenging.
+I ended up using a combination of two different sources

 Languages Used